Ejay234/Covid-19-Spread/README.md

 # THINGS TO NOTICE

-The colors are key aspects for this stimulation.
+The colors are key aspects for this simulation.
 The cyan people are people who wear mask, green people are those who aren't wearing mask, and red people are those who are infected.
-At the left side of the stimualtion there are three monitors to keep an eye on.
+At the left side of the simualtion there are three monitors to keep an eye on.
 These monitors count how many people wear mask, who aren't wearing mask, and the infected.
-The last thing to keep in mind are the ticks above the stimualtion.
+The last thing to keep in mind are the ticks above the simualtion.
 Ticks represents the amount of steps the model has taken.